StochasticBarrier.jl: A Toolbox for Stochastic Barrier Function Synthesis: Benchmark Studies

 \section{Benchmark Studies}

 In this section, we present benchmark results for various stochastic systems with linear, polynomial and PWA inclusion dynamics.
 We performed two main comparison studies.
 First, the SOS-SBF algorithm in \tool is compared against the state-of-the-art SOS toolboxes: \texttt{StochasticBarrierFunctions} \cite{SANTOYO2021109439} (MATLAB) and \texttt{PRoTECT} \cite{wooding2024protect} (Python).
-The second evaluates all the \tool methods (SOS, DUAL-LP, CEGIS-LP, and GD) and compares their performance.
+The second study evaluates all the methods (SOS, DUAL-LP, CEGIS-LP, and GD) in \tool and compares their performance.
 All experiments are performed on a computer with a 3.9 GHz 8-Core CPU and 128 GB of memory.
 All methods use Mosek as the underlying SDP solver.
-The systems considered are summarized in Table~\ref{tab:benchmarks} and details of the systems and their setups are provided in Appendix~\ref{sec:benchmark}.
-For all benchmarks, time horizon $N=10$ is used.
+The systems considered are summarized in Table~\ref{tab:benchmarks} and details of the systems and their setups are provided in~\cite{mazouz2026stochasticbarrier}[App.
+B.] For all benchmarks, time horizon $N=10$ is used.
 The tool is available at \url{https://github.com/aria-systems-group/StochasticBarrier.jl}.

-\textbf{Comparison Against Other SOS-SBF Tools. } Fig.~\ref{fig:SOSbench} shows \tool's performance of the SOS-SBF algorithm against \texttt{StochasticBarrierFunc.} \cite{SANTOYO2021109439} and \texttt{PRoTECT} \cite{wooding2024protect}.
-A detailed table of results can be found in Appendix~\ref{app:tab}.
-Note that as \texttt{StochasticBarrierFunc.} only supports linear systems, and \texttt{PRo-\\TECT} only linear and polynomial systems, we could only compare the tools with systems of this dynamics class.
+\textbf{Comparison Against Other SOS-SBF Tools. } Fig.~\ref{fig:SOSbench} shows performance of the SOS-SBF algorithm in \tool against state-of-the-art \texttt{StochasticBarrierFunc.} \cite{SANTOYO2021109439} and \texttt{PRoTECT} \cite{wooding2024protect}.
+A detailed table of results can be found in~\cite{mazouz2026stochasticbarrier}[App.
+D].
+Note that as \texttt{StochasticBarrierFunc.} only supports linear systems, and \texttt{PRoTECT} only linear and polynomial systems, we could only compare the tools with systems of this dynamics class.
 We also note that the results from \texttt{PRoTECT} are random, and we present average results over 10 runs.
 We also note that $P_s$ defined in Eq.~\eqref{eq:prob} is computed differently in \texttt{PRoTECT}; we adjust it here to match our setting.
 This paper solely focuses on optimization-based SOS methods, i.e., disabling the objective is fundamentally different and not considered.